-«Can you find prehistory in your body?»
+«Can you find prehistory in your life?»

 Where’s the connection between a cave drawing and a smartphone?
 Which innovations influence our daily coffee breaks?
 Which traces of prehistory do we still find in our bodies?

 Our special exhibition «Can you find prehistory in your body» illustrates how prehistory influence our lives currently.
 It allows us to explore the present from a new perspective and raises questions about the future.
 The exhibition is an interdisciplinary and interactive investigation of traces for all generations.